LuciaWyn/LuciaWyn/README.md

 - 👋🏻 Hi, I’m Lucy Wynne-Jones
 - 🖥️ My GitHub username is @LuciaWyn
-- 👀 I’m interested in Laravel, VueJs, PiniaJs, React-Native and ElectronJs
+- 👀 I’m interested in Laravel, VueJs, PiniaJs and React-Native
-- 🌱 I’m currently learning many new things in tech.
 - 📫 How to reach me please send me a private DM on Twitter: @LucyWynneJones1
 - 👩🏻‍🏫 I have experience of tutoring in website development.